cozy/cozy-stack/doc/architecture.md

 ### Reverse proxy

 The reverse proxy is here to accept HTTPS connexions and forward the request to the cozy stack.
-It's here mainly to manage the TLS part.
+It's here mainly to manage the TLS part and binding a port
+< 1024 without needing to launch the cozy stack as root.

 ### The Cozy Stack